nairnavin/backstage-demo/README.md

 As part of the Pulumi CLI installation, you will need to create a free Pulumi account to host your state files.
 Please head over to [Pulumi](https://app.pulumi.com/signup) and create your free personal account.

-### Civo Account (Optional)
+### DigitalOcean Account (Optional)

-We will be using [Civo](https://www.civo.com/) as our Kubernetes provider.
-If you want you can create a [Civo account](https://dashboard.civo.com/signup) with a free $250 credit to use for the workshop.
+We will be using [DigitalOcean](https://digitalOcean.com/) as our Kubernetes provider.

 Otherwise, we will provider you an API key to use for the workshop, this will be provided during the workshop.

 > **Note**: After the workshop, we will delete all the resources created during the workshop to avoid any charges.
 If
-> you want to keep the resources please use your own Civo account.
+> you want to keep the resources please use your own DigitalOcean account.

 ## Workshop